Code-Institute-Submissions/Milestone-project-106/README.md

 * Button "Shell and TPN overview" refreshes the static view of the map on the click.
 As a user I can click on this button to refresh the overview of the stations.
 * Button "Get directions" takes users to a separate page where the form can be filled.
-As a user I can click on this button to plan my route.
+As a user I can click on this button Get Directions.
 * Embedded Google map shows the static view of all stations.
 As a user I can see all the stations on the map.
 * As a user I can drag the map.